sympy/scipy-2016-tutorial/source/tutorial.rst

 introducing an additional variable, e.g. `a`, about which we will assume that is positive.
 This gives us a non--degeneracy condition `x_B y_C - a`.

 With all this knowledge we are ready to prove the main theorem.
-First, lets declare variables::
+First, let's declare variables::

     >>> var('x_B, x_C, y_C, x_D, a')